MailboxValidator/MailboxValidatorLaravel/readme.md

  - to perform fraud check
  - and so on

-*Note: This extension works in Laravel 5, Laravel 6, Laravel 7, Laravel 8 and Laravel 9.*
+*Note: This extension works in Laravel 5, Laravel 6, Laravel 7, Laravel 8, Laravel 9, Laravel 10 and Laravel 11.*

 ## Installation